PolusAI/image-tools/formats/tabular-converter-plugin/README.md

 6. feather

 ```
-However  Arrow file format is convertable to all other file formats except `fcs` and `fits`.
+However  the `arrow` file format is convertable to all other file formats except `fcs` and `fits`.
 The support for additional file formats will be added in future.

 Contact [Kelechi Nina Mezu](mailto:nina.mezu@nih.gov), [Hamdah Shafqat Abbasi](mailto:hamdahshafqat.abbasi@nih.gov) for more information.